Leonardo-Cortez/credit_risk_project_loan_default/README.md

 ## Inference Pipeline

-The final stage of the project consists of an inference pipeline capable of evaluating new loan applicants using the trained Machine Learning model.
+As shown in **Diagram 2**, the final stage of the project consists of an inference pipeline capable of evaluating new loan applicants using the trained Machine Learning model.

 The inference workflow includes: